c272/microbit-v2-docs/content/setup/using-micro-tools.md

 ```
 ./microinstall.sh
 ```
 And the SDK will be downloaded, installed, and configured to work with the rest of the tools & utilities in the `micro-tools` suite.
-This only supports distributions with either the `apt` package manager (Debian, Ubuntu, Pop!_OS and other Debian-based) or the `xbps-install` package manager (Void Linux).
+This supports systems with either the `apt` package manager (Debian, Ubuntu, Pop!_OS and other Debian-based), the `xbps-install` package manager (Void Linux), or `brew` (MacOS).
 This tool also isn't added as an alias in `aliases.sh`, as you'll likely only want to use it once.

 ### microinit
 This tool allows you to set up Visual Studio Code configurations for a micro:bit v2 project, to allow you to access the APIs with Visual Studio Code's code completion and Intellisense features without the need to be inside the `microbit-v2-samples` folder.
 It also gives you the ability to automatically run `microbuild` from within Visual Studio Code's interface.
 To start a new project with `microinit`, you can run something like the following command: